duartemateus/EntityFramework.Docs/entity-framework/ef6/entity-framework-automatic-code-first-migrations.md

 ## Adding a Code Based Migration

-Now let?s look at something we might want to use a code-based migration for.
+Now let's look at something we might want to use a code-based migration for.

--   Let?s add a **Rating** property to the **Blog** class
+-   Let's add a **Rating** property to the **Blog** class

 ```
     public int Rating { get; set; }
 ```

 We could just run **Update-Database** to push these changes to the database.
 However, we're adding a non-nullable **Blogs.Rating** column, if there is any existing data in the table it will get assigned the CLR default of the data type for new column (Rating is integer, so that would be **0**).
 But we want to specify a default value of **3** so that existing rows in the **Blogs** table will start with a decent rating.
-Let?s use the Add-Migration command to write this change out to a code-based migration so that we can edit it.
-The **Add-Migration** command allows us to give these migrations a name, let?s just call ours **AddBlogRating**.
+Let's use the Add-Migration command to write this change out to a code-based migration so that we can edit it.
+The **Add-Migration** command allows us to give these migrations a name, let's just call ours **AddBlogRating**.

 -   Run the **Add-Migration AddBlogRating** command in Package Manager Console.
 -   In the **Migrations** folder we now have a new **AddBlogRating** migration.
 The migration filename is pre-fixed with a timestamp to help with ordering.
-Let?s edit the generated code to specify a default value of 3 for Blog.Rating (Line 10 in the code below)
+Let's edit the generated code to specify a default value of 3 for Blog.Rating (Line 10 in the code below)

 *The migration also has a code-behind file that captures some metadata.
 This metadata will allow Code First Migrations to replicate the automatic migrations we performed before this code-based migration.
-This is important if another developer wants to run our migrations or when it?s time to deploy our application.*
+This is important if another developer wants to run our migrations or when it's time to deploy our application.*

 ```
     namespace MigrationsAutomaticDemo.Migrations